-For your guidance : Forthcoming Events are listed in chronological order, below that the Recent Events are first collated by category, and further down the page listed chronologically, the latter list contains links to selected announcements of, and reports on, events.
-This page amalgamates the contents of the former Upcoming Events and Recent Events pages, and contains links to publicly accessible notes on past events which were previously accessed from the Members' Page.
+For your guidance : Forthcoming Events are listed in chronological order, below that Recent Events are listed chronologically with links to selected announcements of, and reports on, events.

 “Please scroll down for selected Announcements of and Reports on Recent Events”

 These Anglo-Netherlands Society events were earlier announced in the Society’s quarterly Newsletter.
 Please use the application form included with the Newsletter to book.
 Alternatively, Members can download a PDF of the forms from the Members’ Page.

 Selected events are open to non-members, who may either join an event as a Member’s Guest (if sufficient places are available) or ask to be a paying guest.